DanielDavis5/cri-o-pi/readme.md

 # CRI-O-PI

-Builds CRO-O using the Raspberry Pi toolchain.
+Builds CRI-O using the Raspberry Pi toolchain.

 ## How to build